Margaret Brennan

-Margaret Brennan (born March 26, 1980) is an American journalist based in Washington, D.C.
-The current moderator of Face the Nation with Margaret Brennan on CBS News, she is also a fill-in and substitute anchor for CBS Evening News, and the network's chief foreign affairs correspondent.
+Margaret Mary Brennan (born March 26, 1980) is an American journalist who is the current moderator of Face the Nation with Margaret Brennan on CBS News, the network's chief foreign affairs correspondent, and a fill-in and substitute anchor for CBS Evening News.
 Brennan was previously a White House correspondent for CBS and has covered Washington since 2012.

-Prior to CBS, Brennan anchored the weekday show InBusiness with Margaret Brennan on Bloomberg Television.
+Before CBS, Brennan anchored the weekday show InBusiness with Margaret Brennan on Bloomberg Television.
 She was also a CNBC correspondent contributing to various NBC News programs.

-Brennan is a member of the Council on Foreign Relations and the Gridiron Club.
-She also serves on the alumni advisory board at the University of Virginia School and the Advisory Board of the Smurfit School of Business at University College Dublin.
+Brennan is a board member of the Council on Foreign Relations and a member of the Gridiron Club.
+She serves on the alumni advisory board at the University of Virginia School and the advisory board of the Smurfit School of Business at University College Dublin.

 Early life and education

-Brennan was born on March 26, 1980, in Stamford, Connecticut, to Edward Brennan and Jane Brennan, an elementary school art and art history teacher in the Pennsbury, Pennsylvania school district.
+Brennan was born on March 26, 1980, in Stamford, Connecticut, to Edward Brennan and Jane Brennan.
 She is of Irish descent.

-Brennan graduated with honors from the Convent of the Sacred Heart in Greenwich, Connecticut, in 1998.
-She then attended the University of Virginia, graduating with highest distinction in 2002 with a Bachelor of Arts degree in foreign affairs and Middle Eastern studies with a minor in Arabic.
+In 1998, Brennan graduated with honors from the Convent of the Sacred Heart in Greenwich, Connecticut.
+She attended the University of Virginia, graduating with highest distinction in 2002 with a Bachelor of Arts degree in foreign affairs and Middle Eastern studies and a minor in Arabic.
 She was named an Emmerich-Wright scholar for her thesis and also studied abroad at Yarmouk University in Irbid, Jordan, on a Fulbright-Hays Grant.

 In 2015, she received an honorary Doctor of Humane Letters degree from Niagara University for her work in international affairs.

 Career

 CNBC

 Brennan began her business news career in 2002 at CNBC as a producer for prominent financial journalist Louis Rukeyser.
 She wrote, did research, and booked guests for the weekly Louis Rukeyser's Wall Street program and prime-time specials.

-Brennan later worked as a producer on Street Signs with Ron Insana, for which she coordinated guest bookings and produced interviews with former President George W. Bush and former Secretary of State Colin Powell.
+Brennan later worked as a producer on Street Signs with Ron Insana, for which she coordinated guest bookings and produced interviews with former president George W. Bush and former secretary of state Colin Powell.

-As a CNBC correspondent, she covered the financial crisis with a focus on consumer issues.
+As a CNBC correspondent, she covered the 2008 financial crisis with a focus on consumer issues.

 She conducted interviews with former Walmart CEO Lee Scott and Irish Prime Minister Brian Cowen.
 She broke the story of Circuit City's liquidation in 2009 and regularly covered changing consumer trends for the network.